Hispanic Television Summit: 2020

-On April 16 of 2020, Joe Schramm's longtime business partner and co-producer of the summit, Rafael Eli, passed away from complications related to COVID-19.
-To honor Eli's memory, the Summit established the Rafael Eli Pioneer in Hispanic TV Awards; a new class of recognition for those individuals and companies that have continued to actively support Hispanic television for more than 20 years.
-The inaugural award recipients each had a close personal connection with Rafael Eli.
+On April 16, 2020, Joe Schramm's business partner and co-producer of the summit, Rafael Eli, died from complications related to COVID-19.
+The Summit established the Rafael Eli Pioneer in Hispanic TV Awards, in recognition of individuals and companies that have continued to actively support Hispanic television for more than 20 years.

 The eighteenth annual Hispanic TV Summit was held virtually, due to the restriction of in person events during the COVID-19 pandemic.
 The Summit was presented over the course of four days, beginning Monday, September 21, and concluding on Thursday, September 24.